hackforla/tdm-calculator/.github/ISSUE_TEMPLATE/development-handoff-issue.md

 - [ ] Assign yourself to the development issue.
 - [ ] Move the development issue from the Prioritized Backlog to In Progress.
 - [ ] [ADD DEVELOPER ACTION ITEMS]
-- [ ] Create a peer review task.
+- [ ] Create a peer review task, if applicable.
 - [ ] Once the peer review task has been approved, use it to close this issue.
+If there is no peer review task associated with this issue, close this issue.

 ### Resources
 -